ankit-rathi/The-Data-AI-Visual-Notebook/B. Preface.md

 Whether you’re just starting out or transitioning from another field, this book will help you navigate your way with **clarity and confidence**.

+To get the most out of this book, follow the structured approach, apply what you learn, and take action at each step.
+Use the recommended resources, work on real-world projects, and engage with the data and AI community.
+By the end of this book, you will have a clear roadmap tailored to your career goals.

+## Who is this book for?

+This book is for anyone who wants to build a career in data and AI.
+Whether you are a student exploring career options, a working professional looking to transition into data roles, or someone already in the field wanting to refine your path, this book will help you.
+It provides a clear roadmap for roles like data analyst, data engineer, data scientist, data architect, analytics engineer, data and AI leader, and more.
+If you have ever wondered how to break into the field, which skills to learn, or how to stay relevant, this book is for you.

 ## What’s Next?

 If you’ve ever felt lost about how to start your data and AI journey, this book is for you.